pascomnet/documentation/site/content/clients/desktop-userguide/_index.en.md

 + **Expanded Mode**: Displays all three components, of which the middle section can be selected using the UC tool toggle list.
 + **Normal Mode**: The user profile and contacts are visible as well as it being possible to switch between the *Chats, Telephony, Call History,* and *Phone Book* tools.
-+ **Mini Mode**: Only a single area is visible and the UC tool selector menu is now found under the content area.
-Using the selector tool, it is possible to navigate through all UC tools, changing the visible content area as you go.
++ **Mini Mode**: Only a single area is visible and the UC tools menu is now found under the content area.
+Using the menu tool, it is possible to navigate through all UC tools, changing the visible content area as you go.

 ![Client Normal and Mini Mode](normal_mini_mode.en.png)